alpha-convert/waffle-house/paper/reviews/rebuttal_oopsla26.md

 Etna.
 Characterizing what proportion of testing time real-world PBT workloads spend on generation is an interesting question that merits further study, though we view this as future work.
-We did omit two Etna of the benchmarks: Red-Black trees --- which we thougth were redundant with our BST evaluation --- and System FSub --- redundant with STLC, and not implemented in OCaml.
+We did omit two Etna of the benchmarks: Red-Black trees–which we thougth were redundant with our BST evaluation–and System FSub–redundant with STLC, and not implemented in OCaml.

 ## Reviewer A asks about compilation time overhead.
 All the generators from the eval compile in under 55ms, which is amortized